 I had my own memories to add at many of the stops along the walk that really added to the immersion of the piece for me.
 My boyfriend back in college lived on Ave C and 9th.
 He gifted me an 1969 printed version of Howl on my 20th birthday there.
 If I had only known that Allen Ginsberg and Jack Kerouac wrote some of my favorite pieces right above and by this Japanese Sake place where I read them.
 I’m finding it hard to extricate my own experiences from this walk and offer an unbiased view of the content.
 I don’t really think I can.
 Maybe it’s my millennial nature but the first thing I thought of when hearing about Trotsky at La Palapa was that I had written a poem there too.
 I found that very exciting.

 This was the first long form audio piece I’ve listened to that matched up with my surroundings.
 I’ve only recently started listening to podcasts and looking up and seeing visual references was surprisingly comforting.
 You are right where you are supposed to be.
 It also brought to light how quickly things change and how worlds overlap and morph into/from one another.
-At one point the narrator talks about how the crime levels in the LES at the time and how rival gangs coexisted on a block and watched cars burn for entertainment.
+At one point the narrator talks about how the crime levels in the Lower East Side at the time and how rival gangs coexisted on a block and watched cars burn for entertainment.
 Fire trucks would only leisurely come to put them out.
+The Lower East Side now is so painted and safe.
 I wonder when the walk was updated.
 The church across from Ginsberg’s first house is turning into a condo, but the basketball court next to it was still there.
 Will there be a point when so much has changed that it will be irrelevant?
 What is the lifespan of a walking tour?